Table of Contents

 PrEP stands for Pre-Exposure Prophylaxis.
 It means taking medicine before being exposed to something to prevent yourself from getting a disease or condition.
 When we talk about PrEP in connection to HIV and women, we are referring to the idea of HIV-negative women taking HIV drugs to reduce their risk of getting HIV if they are exposed to it.
 This can be especially helpful when HIV-negative women whose male partners are living with HIV want to get pregnant.
 Research has shown that PrEP is a promising tool that women can use to prevent HIV infection without their partners' cooperation.
 For more information on PrEP, please see our fact sheet on PrEP for Women.

 PEP stands for Post-Exposure Prophylaxis.
 It refers to taking HIV drugs for about a month immediately after possible exposure to HIV (e.g., needle-stick, sexual assault, unprotected sex).
 For PEP to be effective, it must be taken as soon as possible after exposure to HIV – within the first 72 hours if possible.

 Researchers continue to examine the promise of treatment as prevention as a real game-changer in changing the course of the HIV pandemic.
-A recent study showed that, in serodifferent heterosexual couples, taking PrEP as a 'bridge' – the uninfected partner takes PrEP while the partner living with HIV takes the first six months of antiretroviral treatment – produced a 96 percent reduction in the spread of HIV.
-Treatment as prevention is important because it can not only positively affect the health and well-being of those living with HIV, but also serve to protect those who are uninfected.
+A recent study showed that, in serodifferent heterosexual couples, taking PrEP as a 'bridge' – the HIV-negative partner takes PrEP while the partner living with HIV takes the first six months of antiretroviral treatment – produced a 96 percent reduction in the spread of HIV.
+Treatment as prevention is important because it can not only positively affect the health and well-being of those living with HIV, but also serve to protect those who are HIV-negative.